5orenso/simple-blog/README.md

 Base idea of this server is to keep it as lean as possible.
 There should be no hard admin interface or other stuff getting in the way of publishing content.

+Search capabilities is added with an ElasticSearch integration adapter.

 ## This is how it works

 ```